Tag Archives: paranormal

 Yes, I was dying to write that joke into this post.

-So, people have claimed to lose time and/or be transported from one place in the park to another?
+People have claimed to lose time and/or be transported from one place in the park to another?
 I did lose 90 minutes of my life that I’ll never get back, but there was no teleportation involved.
 I decided that this is just the place that teenagers go to have sex and when they come home too late they tell their parents they got teleported to another universe for a couple hours.

 One odd thing was that after 90 minutes of walking around and taking pictures on my phone, it was still at 98%, so maybe those elevated electro-magnetic fields kept my phone charged.
 No portals but a free phone charge, so I’ll call that a win.